 Middle East and North Africa (MENA) is the most water-scarce region in the world, with only about 1% of global freshwater resources.
 Increasing demand for water from cities, industries and agriculture has pushed the already hot and dry countries of the region into extreme stress.
-The region is challenged by environmental and land degradation, rapid urbanization and persistent food insecurity, compounded by conflict, civil unrest, and complex water management and governance.
 More than 60% of the region’s population has little or no access to potable water.

 IWMI supports the MENA countries in resolving the aggravating water security challenges by providing innovative water solutions that respond to regional challenges and national priorities.